microsoft/pxt-adafruit/olddocs/js/lessons/number-psych/quiz-answers.md

 }
 ```

-## 14. Write the code that displays an "X" on the BBC micro:bit if 'result' is 1.
+## 14. Write the code that displays an "X" on the @boardname@ if 'result' is 1.
 Otherwise, display a "check mark".

 <br />